adjust/ios_sdk/README.md

 ### <a id="attribution-callback">10.
 Attribution callback

 You can register a delegate callback to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not by provided synchronously.
+Due to the different sources considered for attribution, this information can not be provided synchronously.
 Follow these steps to implement the optional delegate protocol in your app delegate:

 Please make sure to consider our [applicable attribution data policies.][attribution-data]